Table of contents

 - Support groups allow affected families to connect and share problems and concerns.

 Stimulants are the best-known and most widely used ADHD medications.
-Stimulants work by increasing the brain chemicals dopamine and norepinephrine, which are essential for thinking and attention.
-Between 70-80% of children with ADHD have fewer ADHD symptoms when taking these fast-acting medications.
+They work by increasing the brain chemicals dopamine and norepinephrine, which are essential for thinking and attention.
+Between 70-80% of children with ADHD have fewer symptoms when taking these fast-acting medications.
 Some side effects include decreased appetite, sleep problems, tic, personality changes, increased anxiety and irritability, stomachaches, and headaches.

-Antidepressants can also be useful for those who do not respond well to stimulants and are often prescribed at the same time as other medications, especially if a patient also suffers from another condition such as anxiety or depression.
+Antidepressants can also be helpful for those who do not respond well to stimulants and are often prescribed at the same time as other medications, especially if a patient also suffers from another condition such as anxiety or depression.

 Each child will react to medications differently.
-It’s important to work with healthcare providers and follow medical advice to find a regiment that best fits the patient.
+It’s essential to work with healthcare providers and follow medical advice to find a regiment that best fits the patient.
 Healthcare providers often adjust the dose of medication to find the right balance between benefits and side effects.